jdasam/jdasam.github.io/archive.md

 title: News / Archive
 permalink: /archive/
 ---

+* Jan-7-2022 / It was a great honor for VirtuosoNet to participate a recital of a world-renowned soprano, Sumi Jo at KAIST.
+VirtuosoNet performed Turkish March arranged by Volodos and accompanied Sumi Jo for "I Could Have Danced All Night".
+The score of accompaniment part was transcribed by Hyerin Kim, and Dasaem programmed VirtuosoNet and generated the performances with post-processing for tempo adjustment.
+	+ <iframe width="560" height="315" src="https://www.youtube.com/embed/EUcP9t7UISA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 * Oct-29-2021 / Our AI Pianist VirtuosoNet participated in a media art exhibition by NohLab.
 The exhibition was held for Reopen of Atatürk Cultural Center, which is one of the icon of Istanbul.

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/nohlab.jpg" style="width:50%" align="center">